vitoria-es/vitoria-gtfs-data/README.md

 This is a voluntary endeavor to make the city's transit data structurally available and accessible to more people.

-Help in general is throughly appreciated but the tasks below are a good starting point.
+Help in general is thoroughly appreciated though the tasks below are a good starting point.

 - [x] ~~Build a tool to scrape schedule data from the [city's transit website](http://sistemas.vitoria.es.gov.br/redeiti/).~~
 - [ ] Populate the `frequencies.csv` file.